 If you’re swapping for Million Token, you can do it quickly from here and just click the Trade button first: https://info.quickswap.exchange/token/0x5647fe4281f8f6f01e84bce775ad4b828a7b8927

-Once your MetaMask wallet is connected, select PBNB in the From field and MATIC in the To field:
+Once your MetaMask wallet is connected, select PBNB in the From field (you may need to import the token first) and MATIC in the To field:

 Or MM in the To field if swapping PBNB for Million: